saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 <img src={useBaseUrl('/img/sauce-visual/bulk-accept-only-new.jpg')} alt="Bulk Accept Only New"/>

-Using this option will only accept all snapshots that **don't have a baseline image** (marked as "For Review").
+Using this option will only accept all snapshots that **don't have a baseline image**.

+- all snapshots that don't have a baseline image, marked as "For Review" in the "Build Details"-page and labeled "New" in the "Diff Review"-overlay.
+- all snapshots that don't have a baseline image, marked as "Rejected"

 If this happens after a [Subsequent Test Executions](#subsequent-test-execution-review) where we also detected visual differences, then we don't accept those snapshots.
 This is because we want you to review and accept the visual differences first.

-The amount in "Accept Only New (_number_)" will show you how many snapshots will be affected.
+The amount in "_Accept Only New (**11**)_" will show you how many snapshots will be affected.

 ### Single Accept